Jordan711/cypress-5-12-23/README.md

 # cypress-5-12-23

-## Issue: Tests are loading very slowly when run using Chrome or Edge
+## Issue: Tests are running very slowly when run using Chrome or Edge

 ## Cypress Version: 9.7.0

 This is a fairly recent issue as it started occurring sometime last week.
 Tests that are run using the Chrome/Edge browser run a lot slower than before.
 This issue does not seem to affect the other browsers as when running this in FireFox or Electron, the runtime is substantially decreased.
+Before, the run time was roughly around the same.
 However, we'd like to continue running tests in Chrome due to the choice of browser from our user base.

 ## Steps:
 1. Clone the repo